-As the meetings occurred during the initial phase of the EIS, discussions focussed on the project description and the scope of the EIS, rather than impact identification or mitigation.
+As the majority of meetings occurred during the initial phase of the EIS, discussions were mainly focussed on the project description and the scope of the EIS..
 Key issues raised in these meetings are summarised in Table 5-1.

 Table 5-1 Key issues raised at meetings with state agencies